JNavith/tailwindcss-theme-variants/README.md

 </html>
 ```

-This will result in dark text on a light background in the light theme, and light text on a dark background in the dark theme.
+This will result in dark blue text on a light blue background in the light theme, and light blue text on a dark blue background in the dark theme.

 💡 You can choose more than just classes for your selectors.
 Other, good options include data attributes, like `[data-padding=compact]`.
-You *can* go as crazy as `.class[data-theme=light]:dir(rtl)`, for example, but at that point you need to be careful with specificity!
+You *can* go as crazy as `.class[data-theme=light]:dir(rtl)`, for example, but I think that's a bad idea!

 ## Using media queries to choose the active theme